yusufovamina/Wishera-Back/README.md

-# 🎁 Wishlist App – The Ultimate Gift Wishlist Manager
+# 🎁 Wishera – The Ultimate Gift Wishlist Manager
 A sleek, modern wishlist app built with React (frontend) and .NET (backend), featuring authentication, gift reservations, and a beautiful **Glassmorphism UI**.

 ## 🌟 Features